romanz/electrs/.github/ISSUE_TEMPLATE/bug.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Electrs version**
+Which version of `electrs` do you use?
+Please try to use newest version if possible.
+If it's not the newest version why you can't try the newest one?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Configure and start electrs